q3064416092-source/Toolify/README.md

 - **Streaming Support**: Fully supports streaming responses, detecting and parsing function calls on the fly.
 - **Multi-Service Routing**: Routes requests to different upstream services based on the requested model name.
 - **Client Authentication**: Secures the middleware with configurable client API keys.
-- **Enhanced Context Awareness**: Provides LLMs with the details (name and parameters) of previous tool calls alongside the execution results, improving contextual understanding.
+- **Enhanced Context Awareness**: When tool results are provided (role=`tool`), Toolify includes the tool name and arguments (derived from the request's conversation history) alongside the execution results for better upstream context.

 ## How It Works